 ⛔️ What did you like about the product?

 ⛔️ What didn’t you like about the product?

 ✅ Tell us what you thought about the product.

 Click for more examples of good and bad open ended questions.

 Both types of questions have their place

+Is your business improving or standing still?
+While quantitative questions will give you clear insights in the form of numeric data, analysing open-ended questions will provide you with clear, in-depth insights, such as What do you need to further develop or improve?
 There is no optimal ratio between qualitative and quantitative questions; it often depends on the purpose of the survey and target group.
 For example, nordic patient surveys have shown that optional comment boxes were appreciated by 76% of the respondents.
-However, the best approach employs both types of questions in order to see the most value from your research.
+However, the best approach employs both types of questions in order to get the most value from your research.